Virtual Presentation Skills Training

 Optional follow up - Part 2 workshop

-The optional follow up part 2 session gives the participants the opportunity to practice the skills reviewed in part 1.
-This means there is a greater chance that new skills are embeded.
+The optional follow up part 2 session gives the participants the opportunity to practice the skills reviewed in part 1 and to receive professional feedback.
+This means there is a greater chance that their new skills are put into practice.

-This can be done by breaking up into smaller groups of three, based on their needs, role, or functional area.
-These could be on the same day, or a different one.
+The part 2 session can be done by breaking up the training goup into smaller sub-groups of three, based on their needs, role, or functional area.
+These could be on the same day, or a different one, to allow time for preparation and practice.
 In the smaller virtual workshops, each participant presents to the group via video.
 You present in 5 to 10 minutes slots and receive feedback.
 This is repeated a couple of times.
 Feedback is given by the training consultant and other participants.
 Following feedback you continue to present, so in this way you develop as you learn and as you present.

 These smaller workshop groups last around 60 to 90 minutes, with each participant presenting for around 20 minutes including their feedback.
 Each participant can be involved in more than one of these smaller group workshops, depending on your needs and development requirements.